 Clear anti-discrimination policies should be in place and training should be provided to all employees.
 In particular, managers and those who deal with grievances should be trained on how to handle grievance processes and how best to deal with allegations of discrimination.
 All allegations should be investigated thoroughly and employees should be dealt with sensitively.
 Where an allegation is upheld, employers should give careful consideration to what action is appropriate and whether an apology is required.

-For more information on any of the issues raised in this article, to discuss how the issues might affect your business or to discuss employment law matters in general, please contact us on 0117 904 6000.
+For more information employers’ liability, any of the issues raised in this article or how the issues might affect your business, or to discuss employment law matters in general, please contact the Employment Law team or call us on 0117 904 6000.